Equinoxe Infinity: Artwork

 Jean-Michel asked an artist from Prague named Filip Hodas to make two covers based on Michel Granger's design, Le trac for the original álbum, one in green and blue to symbolize a peaceful and harmonious future, and another that reflects a more apocalyptic and dystopian world.
 "The album is the soundtrack to both these futures, with some parts sounding more uplifting and poppy and others more dark."

 Critical reception

-Aaron Badgley of Spill Magazine wrote that "Jarre does on this record that makes it so great, is develop a somewhat retro sound.
-This is electronic music from the '70s, with a bit of today's technology thrown in for good measure, and it adds to the album overall."
+Aaron Badgley of The Spill Magazine wrote that "What Jarre does on this album, which makes it so great, is to develop a somewhat retro sound.
+This is electronic music from the ‘70s, with a little technology from today, and it adds to the overall album."

 Track listing

 Personnel

 Personnel specified in the album notes: